Braante/Pong/README.md

 ## III - How to play ?

+When you run the game, you write your name and the name of the second player.
 Only 4 keys to know, two to the left of the keyboard to move the left paddle ('a' to up & 'q' to down) and two to the right of the keyboard to move the right paddle ('key up' & 'key down').